Healthcare professionals conference 2026

 Include: Reaching diverse communities

 Dive into the importance of reaching diverse communities through case studies addressing key issues and inequities in breast cancer treatment and care.
-You will hear about crucial work including on barriers to breast screening attendance, focusing on areas with high ethnic diversity.
+You will hear about crucial work on barriers to breast screening attendance in areas with high ethnic diversity, the tangible impact of health inequalities, the importance of breast softies in an inclusive range of skin tones and women's perceptions of screening in disadvantaged areas.

 Speakers: